Color Relief Layer General Properties

 Grid Information

 The button displays information about the grid file used to produce the map layer.
-The information includes the grid size, the minimum and maximum X, Y, Z values contained in the grid file, and statistics.
+The information includes the grid size, the minimum and maximum X, Y, Z, and C values contained in the grid file, and statistics.
 If the grid file contains more than 40 million nodes, you are asked if you wish to create a detailed report or a quick report.
 Click Yes in the message to create a detailed grid report, or click No to create a shorter quick grid report.

 Change File

-Coordinate System Note
+Coordinate System Note:

 Save File